 Note: Council may also accept a minimum of three years’ experience in lieu of formal qualifications from management level maritime professionals.

 - Has other qualifications or experience accepted by Council for this purpose

-Must satisfy the Executive Board as to his/her qualifications, professional development and experience, and match one or more of the following criteria:
+Must satisfy the Council of The Nautical Institute as to his/her qualifications, professional development and experience, and match one or more of the following criteria:

-- Has held a Class 1 Master Mariner certificate of competency or military command qualification and have sailed in command of a commercial or naval foreign-going vessel for a minimum period of six months; or
+- Has held an STCW Reg.
+II/2 Certificate of Competency or military command qualification and has sailed in command of a commercial or naval foreign-going vessel for a minimum period of six months; or

 - Has served as a marine pilot for a period of not less than 5 years and been responsible for handling ships of over 150 metres in length; or